 Franklin has designed several Bachelor of Science degree completion programs.
-These are designed for students who have completed an associate's degree in one of the related areas: various applied health associate's degrees for Allied Healthcare Management; various technical associate's degrees for Applied Management; various associate's degrees for Healthcare Information Management; various technology associate's degrees for Information Technology; various technical associate's degrees for Interactive Media Design; an associate degree or diploma in Nursing; various technical associate's degrees for Social Media Design, and various public safety associate's degrees (police science, corrections, EMS, fire safety) for Public Safety Management.
+These are designed for students who have completed an associate's degree in one of the related areas: various applied health associate's degrees for Allied Healthcare Management; various technical associate's degrees for Applied Management; various associate's degrees for Healthcare Information Management; various technology associate's degrees for Information Technology; various technical associate's degrees for Interactive Media Design; various technical associate's degrees for Logistics Management; an associate degree or diploma in Nursing; and various public safety associate's degrees (police science, corrections, EMS, fire safety) for Public Safety Management.
 Students entering these programs with an Associate of Applied Science (A.A.S.) or technical training and other college credit must satisfy General Education requirements for the program for a total of 50 hours of General Education.